 Imperial Announces Normal Course Issuer Bid

-/EIN News/ -- VANCOUVER, British Columbia, May 08, 2023 (GLOBE NEWSWIRE) -- Imperial Metals Corporation (“Imperial” or the “Company”) (TSX:III) announces the Toronto Stock Exchange (the “TSX”) has accepted the Company’s Notice of Intention to make a Normal Course Issuer Bid (the “Bid”) to be transacted through the facilities of the TSX or alternative Canadian marketplaces.
+VANCOUVER, British Columbia, May 08, 2023 (GLOBE NEWSWIRE) -- Imperial Metals Corporation ("Imperial" or the "Company") III announces the Toronto Stock Exchange (the "TSX") has accepted the Company's Notice of Intention to make a Normal Course Issuer Bid (the "Bid") to be transacted through the facilities of the TSX or alternative Canadian marketplaces.

 Pursuant to the Bid, the Company may purchase up to 774,357 common shares, which represents 0.5% of the total 154,871,341 common shares of the Company issued and outstanding as of May 8, 2023.
 Purchases will be made, at the discretion of the Company, at prevailing market prices, commencing May 11, 2023 and ending no later than May 10, 2024.
 Pursuant to TSX policies, daily purchases made by the Company will not exceed 7,117 common shares or 25% of the Company's average daily trading volume of 28,471 common shares on the TSX, subject to certain prescribed exceptions.
 The shares acquired under the Bid will be used to satisfy the Company's obligations under its Non-Management Directors' Plan and Share Purchase Plan (the "Plans").
 The funding for any purchase pursuant to the Bid will be financed out of the working capital of the Company.
 In the previous 12 months the Company has repurchased 119,400 of its outstanding common shares at a volume weighted average price per share of $2.31 through the facilities of the TSX.
 The maximum number of common shares sought and approved by the TSX under the terms of the previous Bid was 706,980.
 The common shares have or will be allocated to satisfy the Company's obligations under the Plans.
 A copy of the Company's Notice filed with the TSX may be obtained by any shareholder, without charge, by contacting the Company's Chief Financial Officer.